w3c/wcag3/guidelines/groups/consistency-across-views/consistency.md

 ---
 children:
-  - consistent-navigation
+  - consistent-relative-order
-  - multiple-ways
+  - consistent-navigation-relative-order
-  - persistent-navigation
+  - consistent-navigation-terminology
 ---

 Users have consistent and alternative :term[methods] for navigation.